Chatham Borough, New Jersey

 An early railroad located along the Morris and Essex Lines that had become well established by the start of the Civil War as one of America's first commuter railroads, had a stop at Chatham, which attracted many from nearby Manhattan, 20 miles to the east.
 It remains a commuter town for residents who work in New York City.
 Today, Chatham is a pedestrian-friendly community that covers less than 2.5 sqmi, including a central business district and railroad station within approximately 1 mi from its farthest boundary.
 The borough is situated in southeastern Morris County bordering both Essex and Union counties along the Passaic River.
 Northeast of the borough is the upscale Mall at Short Hills located in the Short Hills section of Millburn.

 In July 2005, CNN/Money and Money magazine ranked Chatham ninth on its annual list of the 100 Best Places to Live in the United States.
 New Jersey Monthly magazine ranked Chatham as its 25th best place to live in its 2008 rankings of the "Best Places To Live" in New Jersey.
 In 2012, Forbes.com listed Chatham as 375th in its listing of "America's Most Expensive ZIP Codes", with a median home price of $776,703.

 The borough has been ranked as one of the state's highest-income communities.
 In March 2018, Bloomberg ranked Chatham as the 64th highest-income place in the United States and as having the 8th-highest income in New Jersey.
-In the 2013–2017 ACS, the borough had a median household income of $163,026, ranking 16th in the state.
+In the 2013–2017 American Community Survey (ACS) the borough had a median household income of $163,026, ranking 16th in the state.
 The 2014–2018 ACS showed a median household income of $169,524 in the borough versus $111,316 in the county and $79,363 statewide.
+The most-recent (2021) ACS places the median household income of Chatham Borough at $209,283.

 History

+Indian habitation

 Occupied for thousands of years by Native Americans, this land was overseen by clans of the Minsi and Lenni Lenape, who farmed, fished, and hunted upon it.
 They were organized into a matrilineal, agricultural, and mobile hunting society sustained with fixed, but not permanent, settlements in their clan territories.
 Villages were established and relocated as the clans farmed new sections of the land when soil fertility lessened and moved among their fishing and hunting grounds.